top of page

 16) Venice, Italy - The waters surrounding Venice are quite murky, partly due, I suspect, to the Venetian toilets that flush directly into it!
 So, I don't recommend swimming there.

 Tourists swarmed the streets and popular sites of Venice like ants at a picnic.
-Venice is implementing a tourist surcharge starting January, 2023, as a result of the increased number of visitors.
+As a result of the multitude of visitors, Venice is implementing a tourist surcharge starting January, 2023.

 A last view of Venice from the air.